raickhr/shikhar.rai/content/authors/admin/_index.md

 ## About Me

 Shikhar Rai is a post doctoral investigator in Physical Oceanography department at Woods Hole Oceanographic Institution.
 His research interests include Physical Oceanography, Geophysical Fluid Dynamics, Air-Sea Interaction, Turbulence and Numerical Modeling.
 He uses satellite data and coupled atmosphere-ocean simulations to explore the multiscale physics of the ocean and the atmosphere.
+Supervised by: [Prof. Hussein Aluie](https://www.complexflowgroup.com/)